brilliantlabsAR/monocle-micropython/README.md

 Connecting to the Monocle
 -------------------------
 A [MicroPython](https://micropython.org/) REPL is running on the Monocle.
-You can connect to it over the Bluetooth RFCOMM service.
+You can connect to it over the BLE-NUS.

 ### From a computer

+You may use <https://repl.brilliant.xyz/> which is a web-bluetooth implementation, for now only supported by Google Chrome.

+This is the official way to use the Monocle.

 A `serial_console.py` script is provided for connecting over Bluetooth.
 You can invoke it with `python3 serial_console.py` or: